mjs375/Portfolio/README.md

 ### About Me:
 - I am currently a public reference librarian in New Jersey who is interested in branching out to the programming field.
 My formal experience includes courses during my Rutgers University graduate program, an [internship](https://digitalthoreau.org/team/) at Milne Library (SUNY Geneseo) that included proofreading & editing XML code for the *[Digital Thoreau](https://digitalthoreau.org/)* project, and finally, ongoing, self-directed coursework from Harvard *(CS50 series)*, as well as online programming practice, e.g. Codewars and miscellaneous solo projects, such as forays into Webscraping and game design.
 This spring I will be taking gradaute-level courses from Montclair State University (*ungraded, unofficial audits*).
   - Email: *spitzer.matthewjames@gmail.com*
 - This repository was made to document my growth in programming expertise, as well as simply define and link to resources for various languages & tools for new programmers.
-Many exercises & projects are housed here, though larger projects are in other repositories that you may need to request permission to see/collaborate on..
+Many exercises & projects are housed here, though larger projects are in other repositories that you may need to request permission to see/collaborate on. *Note: the 'Tutorials' folder simply contains near-verbatim, personal notes taken from online sources (cited within), they are not my own and are merely for study/practice purposes.*

-### Languages / Tools Experienced In:
-- WebScraping:
-- ```★★★★☆``` **Microsoft Excel**: *a spreadsheet program to collect and sort data, make calculations, create charts & graphs, and conduct analysis using Excel functions.*

 <hr>

 Skill | Level | Desc. | Tutorial | Projects | Doc
 ------|-------|-------|----------|----------|-----